 a.
 The Executive Board consisting of the European Commodore, Vice Commodore, Treasurer, Secretary, Junior Programme Manager, Insurance Manager and Web Master.
 All members are elected by majority vote at the National Secretaries Meeting and serve for two years.
-In order to ensure continuity on the Board, no more than three members should change in any one year.
-National Secretaries are appointed by nations.
+In order to ensure continuity on the Board, no more than four members should change in any one year.

 b.
+National Secretaries, appointed by nations.

 The National Secretaries Meeting consists of the Executive Board, National Secretaries of all European Member countries and one member of the European Technical Committee.
 Their individual duties are specified in para.
+3.

-4. Their corporate responsibilities are: Executive Board: The day to day working of IDNIYRA-Europe between the Annual National Secretaries Meeting and in consultation where appropriate with National Secretaries.
+Their corporate responsibilities are:

+Executive Board: The day to day working of IDNIYRA-Europe between the Annual National Secretaries Meeting and in consultation where appropriate with National Secretaries.

-The National Secretaries Meeting: The running of IDNIYRA - Europe primarily through attendance at the Annual National Secretaries Meeting either in person or via proxy.
-No nation may carry more than two proxy votes at this meeting.
-Initiation of changes to Constitution, By Laws, Official Specifications and Racing Rules by proposing such changes to the IDNIYRA membership according to the procedure described in article XI of the IDNIYRA Constitution.
-The approval of new member countries.
-The setting of dues and insurance requirements of the IDNIYRA Constitution.
+The National Secretaries Meeting: The running of IDNIYRA-Europe primarily through attendance at the Annual National Secretaries Meeting either in person or via proxy.
+The approval of new European member countries.
+The setting of dues and insurance requirements.